 Make the most of the consultation

-The consultation process is meant to provide you the opportunity to vet the surgeon and facility, as well as discuss your goals for surgery and ask any questions you have.
+The consultation process is meant to provide you with the opportunity to vet the surgeon and facility, as well as discuss your goals for surgery and ask any questions you have.
 This time is also used to go over your medical history to make sure you're a good candidate for surgery.

-Understand the risks and potential complications
+Understand the potential side effects

-- Scarring around your new areola is to be expected, but it will fade over time and can be further improved with scar reduction treatments, if you choose.
+- Scarring around your new areola is to be expected, but it will fade over time and can be further improved with scar reduction treatments if you choose.

-- Temporary changes in sensation over the areola are possible, and can be permanent in some cases.
+- Temporary changes in sensation over the areola are possible and can be permanent in some cases.

 What Happens During Areola Reduction Surgery?

 Areola reduction surgery is typically an outpatient procedure, which means you'll be able to go home the same day.
-As long as you're not having another procedure done at the same time, areola reduction surgery takes about an hour.
+As long as you're not having another procedure done at the same time, areola reduction surgery takes about an hour.3

 - The surgeon will use a circular metal device to measure your “new" areola.